thiagoyeds/thiagoyeds/README.md

 ### I'm **Thiago Yuri** and I'm a Computer Science BSc. student at UFCG (Federal University of Campina Grande) and ...

-- 🔭 currently working on Game Analyzer and Software Developer at Brain (Intelligent Systems Lab)
+- 🔭 currently working on Software Engineer at Nuveo
-- 🌱 currently learning Unity, Kafka, ...
+- 🌱 currently learning AWS cloud services, ...
 - 🤔 looking for help with anything
 - 💬 ask me about everything, i love learning new things and mainly socializing!
 - 📫 how to reach me: thiago.souza@ccc.ufcg.edu.br